-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 pm.
-Elastern Time on June 3, 2025.
-Have your proxy card available when you access the website and then follow the instructions to cast your vote.
-During The Meeting - Go to www.virtualshareholdermeeting.com/FGEN2025
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
+Eastern Time on June 3, 2025.
+Have your proxy card available when you access the website and then follow During The Meeting - Go to www.virtualshareholdermeeting.com/FGEN2025